target/goalert/web/src/app/documentation/sections/IntegrationKeys.md

 ---

+## Amazon CloudWatch

+CloudWatch alarms reach GoAlert through an Amazon SNS topic.
+GoAlert confirms the SNS subscription itself and verifies the signature on every message, so no Lambda or forwarder is required.

+To trigger an alert from a CloudWatch alarm, follow these steps:

+1. Within GoAlert, on the Services page, select the service you want to process the alert.
+Under Integration Keys:

+   - Key Name: Enter a name for the key.
+   - Key Type: Amazon CloudWatch
+   - Click Add Key.
+Copy the generated URL and keep it handy, as you'll need it in the next step.

+2. In the AWS console, open the SNS topic your alarms publish to and create a subscription:

+   - Protocol: HTTPS
+   - Endpoint: Paste in the CloudWatch webhook URL you generated in step 1.
+   - Leave "Enable raw message delivery" **unchecked** — GoAlert needs the SNS envelope in order to verify the message signature.
+   - Click Create subscription.
+GoAlert completes the confirmation handshake automatically; the subscription should move from "Pending confirmation" to "Confirmed" within a few seconds.

+3. Ensure each CloudWatch alarm you want to page on has an alarm action publishing to that SNS topic.

+Notes:

+- The alarm name becomes the alert summary, and alerts are deduplicated on it, so a repeated alarm will not create a second alert while the first is still open.
+- The `AlarmDescription` is appended to the alert details verbatim, which makes it a good place to put a runbook URL.
+- An alarm moving to `OK` closes the matching alert.
+Transitions to `INSUFFICIENT_DATA` are ignored.
+- Your GoAlert instance must be reachable from AWS over HTTPS for the subscription to confirm.

+---

 ## Email

 It is possible to create an Email integration key from the Service Details page.
 This will generate a unique email address that can be used for creating alerts.